Falcons vs. Buccaneers prediction, odds, time: 'Thursday Night Football' picks by proven model

 The SportsLine Projection Model has revealed its Tampa Bay vs. Atlanta picks for 'Thursday Night Football' in Week 15

 Kickoff from Raymond James Stadium in Tampa, Fla., is set for 8:15 p.m.
 ET.
-The all-time series is tied 32-32.
-Tampa Bay earned a 23-20 win in their last meeting on Sept.
-7. The Buccaneers are 4.5-point favorites in the latest Falcons vs. Buccaneers odds, while the over/under for total points scored is 44.5 via SportsLine consensus.
-Before making any Falcons vs. Buccaneers picks, check out the NFL predictions from the SportsLine Projection Model.
+The Buccaneers are 4.5-point favorites at DraftKings Sportsbook in the latest Falcons vs. Buccaneers odds, while the over/under for total points scored is 44.5 via SportsLine consensus.
+Before making any Bucs vs. Falcons picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model entered Week 15 on a 50-35 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.